Privacy Policy

 This privacy policy explains our cookie policy, how we use any personal data we collect about you and your rights in respect of that data.

+You can change or withdraw your cookie consent at any time by clearing your browser cookies and revisiting our website, or by adjusting your browser settings.
+You can also disable cookies through your browser settings, although this may affect how some websites function.
 As a rule, cookies will make your browsing experience better.
 However, you may prefer to disable cookies on this site and on others.
-The most effective way to do this is to disable cookies in your browser.
 We suggest consulting the Help section of your browser or taking a look at the About Cookies website which offers guidance for all modern browsers

 Our website contains links to other websites.
 This privacy policy only applies to this website so when you link to other websites you should read their own privacy policies.